pdidev/pdi/plugins/veloc/README.md

 #### Custom Checkpointing
 *custom_checkpointing* requires the following mappings:

-* *veloc_file* : name of a char array variable in the PDI data store with a maximum size equal to 256.
+* *veloc_file* : name of a char array variable in the PDI data store **with a maximum size equal to 256**.
 This variable is used by VeloC to map an input filename to the actual routed file path managed by VeloC.

 * *custom_checkpoint* : sub-tree that requires the following mappings